elastic/integrations/packages/gitlab/docs/README.md

 ## Compatibility

-The Gitlab module has been developed with and tested against the [community edition](https://gitlab.com/rluna-gitlab/gitlab-ce) version 16.8.5-ce.0.
+The GitLab module has been developed with and tested against the [community edition](https://gitlab.com/rluna-gitlab/gitlab-ce) version 16.8.5-ce.0.

 ## Setup